Pimzino/file-length-lint/README.md

 - Respects .gitignore files (can be disabled) with real-time updates when files change
 - Immediately applies changes to exclusion settings and .gitignore files without requiring a reload
 - Minimal performance impact with optimized file processing
+- Token-based linting for estimating the number of tokens that would be used by an LLM (Large Language Model)

 ## How It Works